Scott1903/satisfactory-solver/README.md

 - [ ] Deploy with custom domain (e.g., satisfactory-solver.com)
 - [ ] Add user login for saved configs
 - [ ] Enable settings export/save

 ---

+## License Notice for GLPK

+This project includes the [GNU Linear Programming Kit (GLPK)](https://www.gnu.org/software/glpk/), version 4.65, distributed under the [GNU General Public License v3.0 (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.en.html).

+- The `glpk-4.65/w64/glpsol.exe` binary is bundled for convenience when running the optimizer on Windows-based environments.
+- The original source code for GLPK is available at: https://ftp.gnu.org/gnu/glpk/

+If you distribute or modify this project, please ensure compliance with the terms of the GPLv3 as it applies to GLPK.

+---

+---